Songtech-0912/songtech-0912.github.io/content/intro-pdes/chapter-3.md

 G(\theta) = A \sin n \theta + B \cos n \theta
 {% end %}

 However, the ODE for $F(r)$ is more complicated, because while it is still a linear ODE, it has _non-constant_ coefficients.
 This particular differential equation is actually called the **Euler differential equation**.
-If you don't know (or need a reminder) for how to solve it, see the relevant section on [the intro differential equations guide](@/differential equations/index.md#special-cases-of-linear-second-order-odes).
+If you don't know (or need a reminder) for how to solve it, see the relevant section on [the intro differential equations guide](@/differential-equations/index.md#special-cases-of-linear-second-order-odes) (under "special cases of linear second-order ODEs").
 Here, we will simply state the solution:

 {% math() %}
 F(r) = r^n + C + D \ln r